 Air conditioners can lose energy efficiency as time goes by.
 Air conditioners built 15 years ago were never as efficient as modern air conditioners, even when they were brand new.
 Installing a new air conditioner can save homeowners money during the hottest time of the year.
 Heat pumps are another relatively new invention that can also save homeowners money.

-In fact, heat pumps can save homeowners money throughout the year, because unlike air conditioners, they can heat a room as well as cool it off.
-Heat pumps are designed to be ultra-efficient, so homeowners seeking a way to keep their home comfortable throughout the year can do so by replacing their air conditioner with a heat pump.
-Homeowners interested in installing a heat pump can talk to an HVAC professional to find out if this would be a good addition to their home.
+In fact, heat pumps can save homeowners money throughout the year because, unlike air conditioners, they can heat a room and cool it off.
+Heat pumps are designed to be ultra-efficient, so homeowners seeking a way to keep their homes comfortable throughout the year can do so by replacing their air conditioner with a heat pump.
+Homeowners interested in installing a heat pump can talk to an HVAC professional to determine if this would be a good addition to their home.

-Older homes often lack proper insulation, and many homeowners have a hard time determining when their house needs better insulation.
+Older homes often lack proper insulation, and many homeowners have difficulty determining when their house needs better insulation.
 Some signs to watch for include:

 One more way to tell if a home needs more insulation is to go into the attic and inspect the floor joists.
 If the joists are covered in insulation, then there is likely enough insulation in the attic.

 If the joists are visible through the insulation, then more may be needed.
 Working with an experienced contractor to get the work done can help.
 Adding insulation to the attic isn't always as easy as it sounds.
 Insulation that is positioned to cover vents can actually lead to moisture problems over time, so working with an experienced professional can help ensure the work is done correctly.